Bhavya031/scrapybara-tenderbot/README.md

 ## Note

-Due to credit limitations with Scrapybara, the full functionality involving the PDF report is not demonstrated live.
-If you wish to see the complete capabilities or use the bot for a live demo, please contact [bhavyapatel21999@gmail.com](mailto:bhavyapatel21999@gmail.com) or visit [https://x.com/Bhavya037](https://x.com/Bhavya037).
+The full functionality involving the PDF report is not shown in the video because, when I achieved that, I was not recording.
+When I went to do it again, I ran out of credits.
+If you wish to see the complete capabilities or use the bot for a live demo, please contact me at [bhavyapatel21999@gmail.com](mailto:bhavyapatel21999@gmail.com) or [https://x.com/Bhavya037](https://x.com/Bhavya037).

 Thank you for your interest in our Tender Search Bot!